theEmperorofDaiViet/correctness/README.md

 <p style="font-size: 1.17em;"><i>Let me illustrate how to use this module to evaluate a classification model.</i></p>

 ## Example 1:
 Inside the module, I already provided a [test case](https://github.com/theEmperorofDaiViet/correctness/blob/master/correctness.py#L160") for it.
 Since I placed it in the <code>__main__</code> block, you can test it yourself by running the file as a script.
-I will reinstroduce it here:
+I will reintroduce it here:

 ### Actual values and Predicted values
 ```python